CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 every permutation of application and application version, especially in development environments.

-This tutorial illustrates how you could use CycleCloud Projects to install [Salmon](https://combine-lab.github.io/salmon/), a popular bioinformatics application that is used for quantifying RNA in RNA sequencing experiments.
+This lab illustrates how you could use CycleCloud Projects to install [Salmon](https://combine-lab.github.io/salmon/), a popular bioinformatics application that is used for quantifying RNA in RNA sequencing experiments.

 ## CycleCloud Projects

-The previous tutorial briefly introduced the concept of CycleCloud Projects as a means of creating a custom cluster template.
-This section extends the use of CycleCloud Projects and illustrates how one would use it to customize a VM during its configuration process.

 A CycleCloud Project consist of three main sections -- cluster templates, specs, and blobs (files).
 Templates define the architecture of the CycleCloud cluster;